-Editor’s note: PloS Genetics just published Amy Kiefer and Nick Eriksson’s work.
+Editor’s note: This post has been edited from the original to reflect changes in our product.
+PloS Genetics just published Amy Kiefer and Nick Eriksson’s work.
 Check out their paper here.
 Nearsightedness, a condition in which far-away objects look blurry, is a problem of endemic proportions — approximately 30-40 percent of adults in the United States are nearsighted.
 And, as computers and cellphones (which train our eyes to focus on short distances) play an ever-increasing role in our lives, we can only expect that this number will grow.
 One study in the United States highlights the rising rates of nearsightedness.
 These researchers found that in the early 1970’s, approximately 25 percent of Americans between the ages of 12 and 54 were nearsighted, but thirty years later that number had skyrocketed to 42 percent.

 While it’s been clear that genetics play an important role in nearsightedness, until this month relatively little was known about which genes are involved.
 Two large studies on nearsightedness, however, have recently shed light on the subject.
 One of these studies was conducted by the 23andMe research team under the leadership of Amy Kiefer and Nick Eriksson.